sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 thread 1 pop: Some(3)
 Final pop: [None]
 ```
-Essentially, this is what happens:
+Essentially, we've shown that this is what happens:

 {{< mermaid-slider >}}
 ---